01-edu/public/subjects/DPxAI/robots-harmony/README.md

 Ensure that all robots are displayed correctly in the gallery.

-Make sure all files (robot-gallery.html, robots-harmony.css, gallery-script.js, and any media files) are in the same folder.
+Make sure all files (robot-gallery.html, robots-harmony.css, gallery-script.js) are in the same folder submitted to your `Gitea`.

 Double-check the code to ensure everything is clean and well-organized.